GAY GUIDE OF TURKISH REPUBLIC OF NORTHERN CYPRUS(TRNC)

 Lions Garden is the biggest entertainment place in Northern Cyprus.
 Lions Garden Disco organize concerts, parties and international shows.
 Lions Garden calls itself a disco but it’s much more like an entertainment complex, with a state of the art-club and a popular restaurant.
 The Lions Garden disco itself boast a fantastic sound and light system, creating an amazing atmosphere.
 The disco alone covers some 3500 square meters, so there’s plenty of room for everyone to have fun.
 Entry to the disco costs around 10 Euro and drinks cost around 2 Euros each.

-Other Popular Non-Gay Restaurants and Cafe Shops in Turkish Republic of Northern Cyprus:
+Popular Non-Gay Restaurants and Cafe Shops in Turkish Republic of Northern Cyprus:

 Niazi's Restaurant - Girne